o-klp/blewm/README.md

 ##bloom filter

-Basic bloom filter with `.insert()` & `.contains` methods.
+Basic bloom filter with `.insert()` & `.contains()` methods.
 A bloom filter sits ontop of a data store and tells you the possibility that an element is actually contained in the data store.
 A good bloom filter does this with very low false positive rates.
-This one is pretty bad ~30%

-There may be a few explanations for this:
-The size of a bloom filter should probably be much much larger than the amount of elements the data store will ever hold at one time.
-This bloom filter is only 255 in length because the simple hashing functions used are of size u8.
-That's another possibility for so many false positives.
-The hashing functions are probably not that great, they just seem well-distributed because they're returned as u8 (~ % 255).
+False positive rate depends on the size of the bloom filter See `approximating rate`

+`src/bin.rs` creates a bloom filter of length 1000 and inserts 105 records with a 0% false-positive rate (there is 1 intentional duplicate).

 ### approximating rate
-This is a m=255 k=3 bloom filter
+This is a m = x, k = 3 bloom filter
-(where m is available slots and k is hashing functions) Approximation for bloom filters is `(1- e^(-kn/m))^k)` Tests insert 105 elements, so (1 - e^(-315/255)) ^ 3) yields ~ 35%
+(where m is available slots and k is hashing functions) Approximation for bloom filters is `(1- e^(-kn/m))^k)`

-This would suggest the hash fn's aren't *that* bad but that m is too small for the given n
+`src/bin.rs` insert 105 elements, so `(1 - e^(-315/1000)) ^ 3)` yields ~ 2%
+A smaller size would lead to a *much* greater false positive rate (Inserting 105 elements into bloom filter with m = 255 lead to ~30% false positive rate)